 Layer 1: Large Furniture

-Layer 2: Rugs and Textiles
+Layer 2: Rugs & Textiles

 Layer 3: Lighting